 EMDR therapy for PTSD helps reframe memories by changing the structure of memories in the brain.
 Traumatic incidences sometimes get “stuck” in the mind’s way of processing memory.
 Normally the mind experiences the trauma, processes it, and stores or releases it.
 When PTSD occurs, the thought is that the memory becomes encoded along with negative feelings.

-EMDR therapy for PTSD is similar to altering the groove of the mind’s record – changing the recording so the trauma can be processed, acknowledged and filed properly, while releasing feelings and emotions that prevent the individual from moving forward.
+EMDR therapy for PTSD is similar to altering the groove of the mind’s record – changing the recording so the trauma can be processed, acknowledged and filed properly while releasing feelings and emotions that prevent the individual from moving forward.
 After several EMDR sessions, clients may experience fewer flashbacks, identify triggers that start panic attacks, and otherwise understand and overcome PTSD symptoms.

 In PTSD, the extreme anxiety from trauma distracts the brain from processing the emotions necessary to live with the memories.
 If you recall the worst event of your life, you will remember the negative emotions it brought, but those emotions are not nearly as severe as they were when it happened originally.
 Trauma victims suffering from PTSD will constantly replay the incident in their heads, experiencing the same intense emotions each time.
 They have trouble sleeping or concentrating on anything else because their brains are “stuck” reliving those moments.

 In order to move past the trauma, this cycle of intense emotions has to be broken, just like the pain cycle.
 While the emotions are still repeating just as vividly and escalating the anxiety, the initial trauma cannot be dealt with and moved into the past as a fading memory.
 EMDR therapy helps break the cycle, so the incident can be considered, discussed and understood without inflicting additional emotional distress.
 Help is available 24/7 call this number for a free personal consultation for yourself or a loved one 866-480-4328.

 EMDR Therapy for Athletes